nvanrysseghem/Fractal-Flip/README.md

 # Fractal-Flip
+Made for Samsung Frame TV
+Made for use with MidJourney, DALL-E, or any 1024x1024 fractal image.
-Duplicates, flips, and stitches together a fractal image for use on Samsung's Frame TV
+Duplicates, flips, sharpens, crops, and stitches together a fractal image